giovannipiccioli/glikonal/README.md

 # This is the *Glikonal* repository
-This repository contains the code and examples for the Glikonal-G and Glikonal-M algorithms introduced in CITE PAPER WHEN OUT.
+This repository contains the code and examples for the Glikonal-G and Glikonal-M algorithms introduced in the paper Computing an Aircraft's Gliding Range and Minimal Return Altitude in Presence of Obstacles and Wind (https://arxiv.org/abs/2407.18056).
 It also contains the code to reproduce the figures in the paper.

 ### Glikonal-G